flagship-io/abtasty-code/README.md

   ![Manage resource feature](media/resource.png)

 - Check feature flags in your files.
-This feature gives you informations on the flags in your current working file and retrive the flag directly in the code.
+This feature gives you informations on the flags in your current working file and retrieve the flag directly in the code.

   ![Flags in file](media/flagsInFile.png)